daniel570/terraform-k8s-nginx/README.md

 export GOOGLE_REGION=europe-west1

+vim tunity-development.tf

-vim tunity-development.tf and copy the contents of the file, save and exit.
+# copy the contents of the "tunity-development.tf" from this repository source into the file, save and exit.

-execute "terraform init" in order to download and update necessary plugins.
+# Download and update necessary plugins.
+terraform init

-execute "terraform plan" to make sure everything is ready to apply.
+# Make sure everything is ready to apply.
+terraform plan

-execute "teraform apply" and begin with creating the infrastructure and clusters.
+# Begin with creating the infrastructure and clusters.
+teraform apply

-after processes are completed, we would like to begin with creating our nginx deployments.
+# After processes are completed, we would like to begin with creating our nginx deployments.

+vim nginx.sh

-vim "nginx.sh" copy the contents of "nginx.sh" into the file
+# Copy the contents of "nginx.sh" from this repository source into the file, save and exit.

-execute "./nginx.sh"
+./nginx.sh

-after the successful script execution and deployment and exposure of the service is done, we would like to edit the "index.html" file so when we access the external ip address it would display ourown text message:
+# After the successful script execution, deployment and exposure of the service is done, we would like to edit the "index.html" file so when we access the external ip address it would display our own text message.

-edit the pods in deployment to display "Hello Tunity!":

 kubectl edit deployment nginx

-under "image: nginx" add:
+# Under "image: nginx" add:

 command:
-- -sh
+ -sh
-- -c
+ -c
-- -echo "Hello Tunity!" > /usr/share/nginx/html/index.html && service nginx stop && nginx -g "daemon off;"
+ -echo "Hello Tunity!" > /usr/share/nginx/html/index.html && service nginx stop && nginx -g "daemon off;" -rm /etc/nginx/conf.d/default.conf
-- -rm /etc/nginx/conf.d/default.conf

-then, we would like to get the External-IP address of the service and browse to it:

 kubectl get service nginx

-note the external ip address, copy it to your browser and surf to it. you should see the "Hello Tunity!" greeting.
+# Note the external ip address, copy it to your browser and surf to it. you should see the "Hello Tunity!" greeting.